crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 The way i had the implementation figured was to have different versions of the same function.
 In each function we would have compile time types, everything known.
-I'll probably still do that, just written in bosl.
+I'll probably still do that, just written in Phisol.

+### Phi

+A phi node is probably the opposite of what you may imagine an if to be.
+If you think of an if as a branch point, the phi is where the branches lead together.

+In fact, there are only three structures in programming, linear code, the if and the phi.
+Even a while (for example) is constructured out of these, in case of the while by a phi and then an if node.

+Phisol changes the semantics of a function call.
+Whereas it is a linear construct (disregarding exceptions) in other languages, it becomes an if.
+And the function decides which "branch" to take.
+In the higher level this is used to switch code paths depending on type.

 ### Object c

 The language needs to be object based, off course.
 Just because it's typed and not dynamic and closer to assembler, doesn't mean we need to give up objects.
 In fact we mustn't.
-Bosl (working name) should be a little bit in like c++, ie compile time known variable arrangement and types, objects.
+Phisol should be a little bit in like c++, ie compile time known variable arrangement and types, objects.
 But no classes (or inheritance), more like structs, with full access to everything.
 So a struct.variable syntax would mean grab that variable at that address, no functions, no possible override, just get it.
 This is actually already implemented as i needed it for the slot access.

 So objects without encapsulation or classes.
 A lower level object orientation.

-### Citrus (or treetop) and whitequark
+### Whitequark

 This new approach (and more experience) shed a new light on ruby parsing.
 The previous idea was to start small, write the necessary stuff in the parsable subset and with time expand that set.